surjithctly/web3forms-docs/how-to-guides/hosting-providers/netlify.md

 You can now add your details, Finally lets click on **Deploy Site** button and you're good to go!

 ## Step 09: Congratulations!
-You're App is depoyed
+You're App is deployed

 ![](./assets/netlify/netlify-congrats.png)